JuliaGraphics/Gtk.jl/README.md

 Note: the return type and argument types do not need to match the spec.
 However, the length of the args list MUST exactly match the length of the ArgType's list.

-### Objects have get and set methods
+### Objects have get and set accessor methods

-The API for accessing this has not been finalized.
-Current work-in-progress will auto-generate stubs for these methods.
+warning: this API has not been finalized

+``Gtk._`` (not exported), ``Gtk.G_`` (exported by ShortNames), and ``Gtk.GAccessor`` (exported by Gtk) all refer to the same module: a collection of auto-generated method stubs for calling get/set methods on the GtkObjects.
+The difference between a get and set method is based upon the number of arguments.

+Example usage:

+    bytestring(Gtk._.title(Window("my title")))
+    G_.title(Window("my title"), "my new title")
+    GAccessor.size(Window("what size?"))

+Note that because these are auto-generated, you will often need to do your own gc-management at the interface.
+For example, the string returned by title must not be freed or modified.
+Since the code auto-generator cannot know this, it simply returns the raw pointer.

 ## Gtk Object Tree